bharatpatel7/justPrediction/README.md

    - A second **Gradient Boosting Regressor** is trained to predict race times using qualifying times as input.

 4. **Prediction**:
-   - The trained models are used to predict qualifying and race times for the 2025 Miami GP.
+   - The trained models are used to predict qualifying and race times for the upcoming race.
    - Predictions are made for a predefined list of drivers.

 5. **Driver Rankings**: